Shri Rama Navami – March 30th

-Main events of the day includes – Kalyanam, a ceremonial wedding performed by temple priests.
+The main events of the day include – Kalyanam, a ceremonial wedding performed by temple priests.
 Panakam, a sweet drink prepared on this day with jaggery and pepper.
-Procession of murtis in the evening, accompanied by playing with water and colours.
+Procession of murtis in the evening, accompanied by playing with water and colors.

 A number of ISKCON temples introduced a more prominent celebration of the occasion of the holiday.
 This day also marks the end of the nine-day utsava called Chaitra Navaratri (Maharashtra) or Vasanthothsava (Telangana, Andhra Pradesh, Karnataka & Tamil Nadu) (festival of Spring), which starts with Gudi Padwa (Maharashtra). more about Maharashtra